Why do we work in Afghanistan?

 Other vocational training tracks include:

 - Rug weaving

 Women for Women International has operated in Afghanistan since 2002.
-We are privileged to have Sweeta Noori as our Country Director, overseeing programs that have helped more than 20,000 women in 16 communities.
+Our programs have helped more than 20,000 women in 16 communities.

 Among Women for Women International-Afghanistan program participants and graduates: